Myoko Kogen Ski Resort – Ski the Heart of Japan

 Myoko-Kogen: Japan’s first international mountain resort – established 1937

 Welcome to “Myoko Kogen: Ski the Heart of Japan” - the ultimate Myoko Kogen ski resort guide.
 We were the first dedicated English guide to the region (in 2003) and unabashedly can claim that we are the most comprehensive and popular Myoko Kogen ski resort site on the web.
-Updates are regular as we head through the 2013/14 Japan ski and snowboard season in Myoko.
+Updates are regular as we head towards the 2014/15 Japan ski and snowboard season in Myoko.
 Visitors will see even more features next season, as well as a number of new hotels - both in the local resort areas and city stopovers.
 You can also read and contribute tips, hints and questions via our Myoko Kogen, Japan ski forum.

 © Photo Gallery all rights reserved: Matt Hull, myokosnowsports.com & myokokogen.net